GPWilmot/geoalg/README.md

 These basis classes offer libraries to perform many functions.
 Foremost is rotations and due to the axial formulation of quaternion rotations and the confusion between vectors and versors, these are easier to understand in CA and then convert back to Q.

 The common library has the following classes:
-* Common - Physics parameters and utilities such as permutation and combination expansions
+* Lib    - Physics parameters and utilities such as permutation and combination expansions
 * Matrix - Interface to numpy if it exists otherwise set to Tensor
 * Tensor - Simple list based 1 & 2-D matricies for testing and basis multiplication tables
 * Euler  - Multi-dimensional Euler angles to rotation matries in any order, optionally implicit